 While I made frequent appearances on television and radio shows over the years the 2020 season marked my first serious introduction into the world of broadcasting.
-Working with Chicago radio veteran Rory Spears, we created the weekly Ziehm & Spears Golf Podcast Series and I also became a regular contributor to Golfers on Golf, a show that Spears created 30 years ago.
-Golfers on Golf runs on Saturdays at WCPT 820-AM and is also carried on the station’s Facebook page.
+Working with Chicago radio veteran Rory Spears, we created the weekly Ziehm & Spears Golf Podcast Series and I also became a co-host on Golfers on Golf Radio, a show that entered its 32nd season in 2022.
+It runs from 10-11 a.m.
+(CDT) Saturdays at WNDZ (750-AM).

 The big night was Oct.
 18, 2019, at The Glen Club in Glenview, IL.
 That’s when I was inducted into the Illinois Golf Hall of Fame.

 First order of business to get ready for that big event was to prepare a speech and, I’ve quickly learned, that wasn’t so easy.